520.546.3558

 My usual and customary fee for any additional meetings or legal document drafting after the initial meeting is $450/hour.

 Please note that I do not specialize in estate litigation, nor would I represent you in a personal sense.
-If you are concerned about protecting your own personal interests during a probate or trust administration, you should reach out to a law firm with lawyers who focus on estate litigation.
+If you are concerned about protecting your own personal interests during a probate or trust administration, you should reach out to a law firm with lawyers who focus on litigation.
 I can give you a referral upon request.

 Read articles about estate administration: